MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines which events the Offline Files feature records in the event log.

 Offline Files records events in the Application log in Event Viewer when it detects errors.
 By default, Offline Files records an event only when the offline files storage cache is corrupted.
 However, you can use this setting to specify additional events you want Offline Files to record.